 Multiple federal agencies have funded state education agencies and school districts to improve school safety and improve access to mental health care as part of the Now Is the Time initiative.
 The U.S. Department of Education is sponsoring the Study of School Climate Transformation grants to learn about how states and school districts coordinate activities across multiple federal grants.
 School Climate Transformation Grants (SCTGs) aim to improve school safety by supporting schools in implementing an evidence-based, multi-tiered system of behavioral support.
 Project AWARE grants aim to increase access to mental health services by training adults to notice signs of behavioral health distress and intervene appropriately.
 School Justice Collaboration Program grants supports courts’ collaboration with schools to implement diversion and similar programs to minimize juvenile detention.
 As a grantee, we look forward to your site’s participation.

 The U.S. Department of Education has contracted with American Institutes for Research (AIR) to conduct this study.
 Participation in this study will consist of two to four grantee staff members participating in 45–60 minute telephone or video interviews.
 Your participation is strongly encouraged.
-Indeed, as noted in the grant application, “By submitting an application for this program, applicants agree to fully cooperate with any evaluation efforts conducted by the Department and its contractors” We will protect the confidentiality of the information provided to the extent provided by law.
+Indeed, as noted in the grant application, “By submitting an application for this program, applicants agree to fully cooperate with any evaluation efforts conducted by the Department and its contractors” (OMB #1894-0006).
+We will protect the confidentiality of the information provided to the extent provided by law.
 After we collect responses, names will be disassociated from the data.
 Pseudonyms will be used for each grantee.
 Responses will be used to summarize findings in an aggregate manner (across groups of grantees), or will be used to provide examples of program implementation in a manner that does not associate responses with a specific individual.
 Although we will not identify respondents by name, readers familiar with your grant may be able to deduce respondents’ identities from the information shared.
 Participating institutions will be acknowledged in the final report, but they will not be identified in the text of any report.

 The result of this effort will be a report that identifies lessons in how grantees can work together across disciplines and programs to produce safer schools and better social, emotional, and behavioral outcomes for students.